FredHutch/Wellstone_Plasma_Complement_in_FSHD/Readme.md

 This repository is to support computational reproducibility of the manuscript - _Elevated plasma complement components in facioscapulohumeral dystrophy_.
-We included our R codes, R-compatital datasets (`*.rda`), plamsa/demographic/genetic profiles (excel sheets), and github page demonstrating the analysis workflow and  automatically executable R code.
+We included our R codes, R-compatital datasets (`*.rda`), plamsa/demographic/genetic profiles (excel sheets), and github page demonstrating the analysis workflow and  automatically executable R code (you can directly run the code and reproduce the statistics and figures in the manuscript).

 __Folder structure__:
 - suppl_tables (*.xlsx): plasma, demographic and genetic profiles